 What to Expect:

-- Sacrificial Rituals: Animals are sacrificed, and the meat is distributed among family, friends, and the needy.
+- Sacrificial Rituals: Sacrifices are made to animals, and the animal meat is shared with the family, friends, as well as the needy.

 Tips for You: